FionaDmello/next-dashboard/README.md

 - Parallel Data Fetching:
   - use `Promise.all()` or `Promise.allSettled()` to make data requests at the same time
   - This works smoothly except for in cases where one or two of the requests are slower than the others.

+7. Static and Dynamic Rendering

+- Static Rendering is when data fetching and rendering happens on the server at build time (when app is deployed) or during revalidation (when data cache is purged and a new data is deployed resulting in distribution and caching in CDNs)
+  - Cached sites implies faster sites
+  - Because content is cached, server load is reduced as it does not have to generate and send content for every request for the site
+  - Pre-rendered sites (statically rendered sites) are easy for search engine crawlers to index, hence making the sight SEOd
+- Static rendering is useful for UI with no data or data that is shared across users

+- Dynamic Rendering is when content is rendered on the server for each user at request time (when user visits the page)
+  - This provides real-time data
+  - Its easier to save user specific content, and update data based on user interaction
+  - It allows access to information available only at request time like cookies , URL search params
+- By default NextJS apps are static rendered, you have to manually opt in for dynamic rendering when required
+- Use NextJS API `unstable_noStore` in Server Components or in data fetching functions to opt out of static rendering
+- With dynamic rendering your page load is only as fast as your slowest data fetch!